lilashih/docker-php/readme.md

 ```

-### Chrome & Selenium-hub
+### ✔️ Chrome & Selenium-hub
-These services are for web UI tests, like laravel dusk
+These services are for web UI tests, like laravel dusk.